sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 | 14    | invert_output                       |
 | 15    | carrier_en                          |
 | 31:16 | carrier_duration                    |

+To clear interrupts, start or stop the program, simply write a '1' to corresponding bit.

 ### REG_1
 | Bits  | Function                            |